tbpgr/tudu/README.md

 one
 ~~~

-### done. from doing to done and from first todos to doing. after, if there is no todos, show celebration message.
+### done. from doing to done and from first todos to doing. after, if there is no todos and doings, show celebration message.
 * done

 ~~~